Graffiti (Chris Brown album)

 Graffiti is the third studio album by American singer Chris Brown.
 It was released on December 8, 2009, by Jive Records.
 The album serves as a follow-up to his previous album Exclusive (2007).
 Recording sessions took place from 2008 to 2009, with several record producers, including Polow da Don, Swizz Beatz, the Runners and Brian Kennedy, among others.

-Primarily an R&B outing blended with pop and hip hop, Graffiti incorporates elements of goth rock, synthpop and Eurodisco, with its production showing a heavy usage of synthesizers.
-Its lyrical content has been described as two-sided, with its themes varying from remorseful regret, desire, affection and a playboy lifestyle.
+Primarily an R&B outing blended with synthpop and rock, Graffiti incorporates elements of hip hop and Eurodisco, with its production showing a heavy usage of synthesizers.
+With this album, Brown sought to expand his musical boundaries beyond the genres of his earlier works.
+Its lyrical content has been characterized as multifaceted, exploring themes that range from remorse and regret to desire, affection, and the hedonistic allure of a playboy lifestyle.

 The album debuted at number seven on the US Billboard 200, selling 102,000 copies in its first week.
-In 2019 the album was certified gold by the Recording Industry Association of America (RIAA).
 The album became his third consecutive top-ten debut in the United States following Exclusive in 2007, while producing two singles that has achieved moderate chart success.
-The album was considered to be a critical and commercial failure compared to the singer's previous works.
+Released months after Brown committed felony assault against his then-girlfriend Rihanna, Graffiti was considered to be a critical and commercial failure compared to the singer's previous works.
+In 2019, it was certified Gold by the Recording Industry Association of America (RIAA).

 Despite receiving generally negative reviews from most music critics, Graffiti was nominated for two Grammy Awards; including one for the Best Contemporary R&B Album and the other for the Best R&B Performance by a Duo or Group with Vocals for the track, "Take My Time" featuring Tank.